 Tax Managed Strategy 10

-Not only can charitable donations provide individuals with the satisfaction of giving back to their communities, Canadian tax laws ensure that there has never been a more tax advantaged time to give.
+Not only can charitable donations provide you with the satisfaction of giving back to your community, Canadian tax laws make sure that there has never been a more tax-advantaged time to give.

-Donating to charities is a strong tradition in Canada and is something many of us find very appealing.
-Not only are we giving back to those less fortunate but the government rewards us with a tax credit.
-If you currently donate or are thinking of donating in the future you may be interested in this strategy.
+Donating to charities is a strong tradition in Canada, and something many of us find very appealing.
+Not only are we giving back to those less fortunate, but the government rewards us with a tax credit.
+If you currently donate or are thinking of donating in the future, you may be interested in this strategy

-By borrowing to invest you can significantly increase the amount of your donation and your tax savings
+Borrowing to invest can significantly increase your donation amount and tax savings

-The charitable leverage strategy involves taking discretionary cash flow that you might otherwise use to fund an annual charitable donation and instead use those proceeds to pay the interest on money you have borrowed to invest.
+The charitable leverage strategy involves taking discretionary cash flow that you might otherwise use to fund an annual charitable donation and instead use those proceeds to pay the interest on money you’ve borrowed to invest.

 Another alternative is to continue to make your annual charitable donations but use the resulting tax savings to fund an investment loan.
 The investment loan is used to purchase non-registered investments.
 The loan interest is generally tax deductible and is paid with the tax savings from your charitable donations.
-The result being that you now have the potential to significantly increase the value of your non-registered investment portfolio over the long term by having a large lump sum invested that benefits from the effects of compounding, which can also be used to make an additional sizeable future donation if you so choose.
+So, you now have the potential to significantly increase the value of your non-registered investment portfolio over the long term by having a large lump sum invested, which benefits from the effects of compounding and can also be used to make an additional sizeable future donation, if you so choose.

 An in-depth look at the issues and opportunities

-Normally when transferring the ownership of publicly traded securities like stocks, bonds, mutual funds and segregated fund contracts to charity, the donor would have to pay tax on 50 per cent of the capital gains realized from the assets’ appreciation in value.
+Normally, when transferring the ownership of publicly traded securities like stocks, bonds, mutual funds, and segregated fund contracts to charity, the donor would have to pay tax on 50% of the capital gains realized from the assets’ appreciation in value.

-However, under a special government incentive program the donation of publicly traded securities benefits from a capital gains inclusion rate that is reduced to zero per cent.
-In other words, the tax on any capital gains arising from the disposition of publicly traded securities donated directly to a charity has been eliminated – a significant tax savings¹.
+However, the Income Tax Act (Canada) allows for the donation of publicly traded securities to benefit from a capital gains inclusion rate that’s reduced to 0%.
+In other words, the tax on any capital gains from the disposition of publicly traded securities donated directly to a charity has been eliminated—a significant tax savings.¹

-With the charitable leverage strategy the cash flow requirements are the same as if you were making an annual contribution.
-However, in addition to increasing the amount of the donations and the tax savings, this strategy allows you the flexibility to:
+With the charitable leverage strategy, the cash-flow requirements are the same as if you were making an annual contribution.
+However, in addition to increasing the amount of the donations and the tax savings, this strategy gives you the flexibility to:

-- Hold back the annual donations if you need the money
+- hold back annual donations if you need the money.

 Joe would like to start making annual charitable donations.
 He has $3,000 of annual discretionary income eligible for contribution.
 Joe would like to maximize the amount of his charitable contribution and would like to accomplish this as tax efficiently as possible.